Who's Behind Listverse?

 3. Einstein on the Beach Philip Glass

 An incredibly difficult piece of music to perform, this is an excerpt from the first of the three operas that ultimately formed a trilogy: Einstein on the Beach, Satyagraha, and Akhnaten.
 This is a great video because we get to see Philip Glass performing and conducting (with his head) at the same time.
 I have actually included part 2 above because it demonstrates the amazing virtuosity required of the singers in this opera.
-If you liked this, here is part 1 of the same section.
-Part two has some incredible singing.

 2. The Unanswered Question Charles Ives